rebelsky/csc207c/_eboards/eboard08.md

 * There are many sick people on campus.
 Consider masking.
 * There is no lab writeup for today.
+* Should I keep the Otter.ai transcriptions?
+Yes

 ### Upcoming work